 Gone are the days when the act of upcycling clothing was solely associated with at-home DIY projects.

-Upcycling is now quickly becoming a creative and sustainable response to the fashion industry’s growing waste crisis.
+Upcycling in fashion is now quickly becoming a creative and sustainable response to the industry’s growing waste crisis.

 Ahead, discover 20 upcycled fashion brands that are repurposing old garments into covetable, one-of-a-kind items of clothing that are a far cry from anything made using a hot glue gun.